--> Oakland Sex Crimes Lawyer | Sexual Assault Defense | Sexual Offenses

 Take Back Your Life

-We work to resolve your sex crime allegations so you can focus on what’s most important to you.
+We work to resolve your legal problems so you can focus on what is most important

 Engaging in lewd conduct in a public place or soliciting or engaging in prostitution are acts considered “disorderly conduct” under California Penal Code §647.
 These crimes are misdemeanors in Oakland and elsewhere in the state.